+- d) convene and chair a meeting of experts;

+- e) list the case for review.

-53. The CMEE Convenor may convene one or more case management conferences or meetings of expert witnesses, at the request of one or more of the parties and the expert witnesses, or on their own initiative.
+- 47. The CMEE Convenor may convene one or more case management conferences or meetings of experts, at the request of one or more of the parties and the experts, or on their own initiative.